Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcvnetvar.md

 title: RPC vs NetworkVariable
 sidebar_label: RPC vs NetworkVariable
 ---
+import ImageSwitcher from '@site/src/ImageSwitcher.js';

 Netcode for GameObjects (Netcode) has two main ways of syncing information between players. `RPC` (Remote Procedure Call) and replicated state (`NetworkVariable`).
 They both send messages over the network.
 The logic and your design considerations around how they send messages is what will make you choose one over the other.

 See [RPC](../advanced-topics/messaging-system) and [NetworkVariable](../basics/networkvariable) for more details.